nyyirs/AirBnB/README.md

 ## Preview

-Preview the example live on [airBnB](https://airbnb-pxfv447g1-nyyirs.vercel.app/):
+Preview the example live [here](https://airbnb-pxfv447g1-nyyirs.vercel.app/):

 ## How to use